Alpine Tips

 How strong is it?

-From the strength ratings page on this website, we can see that 7 mm cord is rated about 13 kN, while 6 mm cord is rated to only about 7.5 kN.
+From my strength ratings page, we see that 7 mm cord is rated about 13 kN, while 6 mm cord is rated to only about 7.5 kN.

 Using the rule of thumb that a knot decreases the strength of the cord by about 50%, that tells us the arms of a 7 mm bunny ears should be about 7KN, which should be fine.

-However, if you used some stronger cord with a Dyneema or Kevlar core like Sterling VT-X (15 kN), or Sterling Powercord (19 kN), then it's fine to rig a bunny ears cordelette as shown below.
+If you used some stronger cord with a Dyneema or Kevlar core like Sterling VT-X (15 kN), or Sterling Powercord (19 kN), then your bunny ears cordelette would be even stronger.

 Below, the “bunny ears are used to clip three pieces of gear that are quite far apart.
 (And yes, anchor critics, the angle between the left and center strand is a little wider than is ideal . . .)